SolaceProducts/terraform-provider-solacebroker/docs/resources/msg_vpn_cert_matching_rule_condition.md

   source|x
   A SEMP client authorized with a minimum access scope/level of "vpn/read-only" is required to perform this operation.
   This has been available since SEMP API version 2.27.
+  The import identifier for this resource is {msgVpnName}/{ruleName}/{source}, where {&lt;attribute&gt;} represents the value of the attribute and it must be URL-encoded.
 ---

 # solacebroker_msg_vpn_cert_matching_rule_condition (Resource)